-Pumpkin gives these Cinnamon Crunch Pumpkin Knots a soft, mild flavor and pretty golden color.
+Cinnamon Crunch Pumpkin Knots a soft, mild flavor and pretty golden color, thanks to the pumpkin puree they are made with.
 You’ll love the buttery, cinnamon sugar crunch that covers the outside!
+These pumpkin knots are one of our best easy pumpkin recipes for a fall breakfast.

 Cinnamon Crunch Pumpkin Knots